-7 Click Finish and ER/Studio reverse engineers your database!
+7 Click Finish and ER/Studio® Data Architect reverse engineers your database!

-Once reverse engineering of your database is complete, let's generate a complete HTML report of the database for others in your organization to review.
+Once reverse engineering of your database is complete, we will generate a complete HTML report of the database for others in your organization to review.

 8 In the Data Model Explorer, select the Physical Main Model.